Wide Reads

 Chapter 2: The Power of True Reading

-Having explained why he went to the woods, Thoreau will next share what he discovered there through the simple act of reading—and why the books we choose shape the people we become.
+Having explained why he went to the woods, Thoreau turns next to what he found there through the simple act of reading, and why the books we choose to read and how seriously we take them shape the people we become.

 Continue to Chapter 2